DataBiosphere/consent/automation/README.md

   * Environment to run tests against; defaults to `dev`.
 Other valid values are `local`, `staging`
 * Vault Auth Token
   * Defaults to reading it from the .vault-token via `$(cat ~/.vault-token)`.

+### The different environments
+* Tests can be run against a remotely running app
+* Tests can be run against a separately running local app
+* Tests can be run as a standalone docker-compose file
+  * To run as standalone docker, render configs for local case, i.e. `./render-local-env.sh local`

 Example for running tests locally against the dev environment:
 ```bash